apisnetworks/apiscp-docs/docs/DEBUGGING.md

 `php:pool-info(string $pool = '')` reports service information from systemd.
 This command is equivalent to *systemctl show POOLNAME*. *StatusText* is the plaintext value of php:pool-status.

+As these are started per site it is sometimes necessary to stop/start them individually rather than as a server as a whole.

 ## Jobs

 Laravel Horizon is used for jobs unless `has_low_memory` is enabled (via Bootstrapping or *[cron]* => *low_memory* is set in config.ini).
 Horizon can be manually launched using: